eredden/Veeder-Root-TLS-Socket-Library/README.md

 ## Commands

 The commands used to interact with Veeder-Root TLS-300/350/350R systems can be found in the "VEEDER - ROOT SERIAL INTERFACE MANUAL for TLS-300 and TLS-350 UST Monitoring Systems and TLS-350R Environmental & Inventory Management System" manual.
-You will want to look through Section 5.0 to get a better idea of how commands are sent and Section 6.0 to see how the responses are formatted.
+You will want to look through Section 5 to get a better idea of how commands are sent, Section 6 to see how the responses are formatted, and Section 7 to see the available functions and their specific outputs.

-After reading through those, you can find the available functions and commands in Section 7.0.
-You will want to use either the Computer or Display format of the command as listed under the Command Format header (note that the SOH is automatically added by this program).
+You will want to use either the Computer or Display format of the function as listed under the Command Format header.
 For example, if you would like to use function code 101 (System Status Report) in the Display format, you would use the command ``I10100`` to do so.
-See the below examples for more information about the outputs of these commands.
+You do not need to add the start of header ``CTRL + A`` or ``\x01`` to the command as this is automatically prepended when using my wrapper.
+If your TLS system needs security codes in front of the commands, you can simply type the security code before the command like this: ``abcdefI10100``.

 ## Examples